bytebase/bytebase/docs/design/pitr-mysql.md

     1. Abort the recovery will delete the pitr database.
     2. Execute the cutover: if the original database exists, rename the original database to old, and rename the pitr database to the original; if not exists, we just create the pitr table using the user-provided name.

-The timeline involved above could be roughly represented like this:
+The timeline involved above could be roughly represented as:
 (bk (t0), data changes, t1, data changes)

 The pitr database naming convention in step 2 is appending _pitr_${UNIX_TIMESTAMP} to the end of the original database name.
 We must check that the pitr database name does not contain more than 64 characters, which is [the limit of MySQL](https://dev.mysql.com/doc/refman/8.0/en/identifier-length.html).